-Electric vehicles (EVs) can now cruise the Pacific Northwest with unprecedented ease on the new West Coast Electric Highway, a 200-mile stretch of Interstate 5 with a fast-charge plug-in station every 25 miles.
-By the end of 2012, the Electric Highway will span the entire 1,300 miles of Pacific coast from Canada through California with fast-charging locations every 25-60 miles—making it the nation’s longest and most robust EV charging network yet.
+To begin, Electric vehicles (EVs) can now cruise the Pacific Northwest.
+Now and most importantly with unprecedented ease on the new West Coast Electric Highway.
+First off, that’s a 200-mile stretch of Interstate 5.
+Therefore, with a fast-charge plug-in station every 25 miles.
+So by the end of 2012, the Electric Highway spanned the entire 1,300 miles of Pacific coast.
+That is from Canada through California.
+That’s with fast-charging locations every 25-60 miles.
+Thereby making it the nation’s longest and most robust EV charging network yet.

-The fast-charge technology along the Electric Highway allows drivers to recharge mass-produced EVs like the Nissan Leaf and Mitsubishi i-MiEV in 30 minutes or less.
+In addition, the fast-charge technology along the Electric Highway allows drivers to recharge mass-produced EVs.
+That is like the Nissan Leaf or a Tesla Model 3 and in 30 minutes or less.
 Each location also includes Level 2 equipment to recharge other plug-in EVs like the Ford Focus and Chevrolet Volt.

 “I would say range-anxiety with these fast chargers will be nearly a non-issue for me,” said Nissan Leaf-owner Justin Denley at the highway’s inauguration.

-Washington, Oregon, California, Arizona and Tennessee were the six states selected to participate in The EV Project, a $230 million U.S. Department of Energy initiative to spur electric vehicle ownership and infrastructure.
+Washington, Oregon, California, Arizona and Tennessee were the six states selected to participate in The EV Project, a $230 million U.S. Department of Energy initiative.
+One to spur electric vehicle ownership and infrastructure.
 Chevrolet and Nissan signed on as partners and offer incentives for EV buyers like no-charge residential chargers.

 “For drivers to build confidence in driving hundreds of miles like they do in gas cars, they need an infrastructure,” said Wahid Nawabi, senior vice president of AeroVironment, Inc., a company that builds charging stations.